 The student must contact the Disability Services staff to request testing accommodations as early as possible each semester and provide documentation of disability in order for Disability Services to determine appropriate testing accommodations.
 The student must meet with professors and the Director of the Ontario Programs to inform them of testing needs, preferably at the beginning of the semester.
-If requested, Disability Services will provide the student with an Accommodations Approval Form to give to each professor and the Director of the Ontario Programs outlining approved accommodations.
+When provided with permission, Disability Services will email the student, their faculty and director of the Ontario programs outlining their approved accommodations.

-Test accommodations determined on a case-by-case/course-by-course basis may include, but are not limited to: extended time to complete exams, distraction-reduced testing location, access to a word processor or assistive technology, readers, scribes, and/or alternative formats such as oral or taped tests.
+Test accommodations determined on a case-by-case/course-by-course basis may include, but are not limited to: extended time to complete exams, distraction-reduced testing location, access to a word processor or assistive technology, readers, scribes, and/or alternative formats.